Mixed Reality Tele-Ultrasound over 750 km: A Feasibility Study: Methods

 \subsection{User Study}

-With this setup, we conducted a user study to assess the feasibility of using human teleoperation for remote US imaging.
-We performed 11 abdominal US scans on healthy volunteer patients.
-Participants ($n=10$) of various ages (ranging from 20–60+ years) and backgrounds, and with no prior experience using the human teleoperation system, were recruited as the followers.
-Two certified expert sonographers (VL and JR) took turns performing the scans by guiding the followers from the expert side.
-The two sonographers both have 30+ years of experience in US scanning.
-The followers and patients were situated in Skidegate, Haida Gwaii while the expert sonographers were situated 754 km away at the University of British Columbia, Vancouver, Canada.
+Approval for all ethical and experimental procedures and protocols was granted by the University of British Columbia Clinical Research Ethics Board under application number H23-02587 on March 26, 2024.
+We performed a total of 11 abdominal US scans on healthy volunteers from the Skidegate community.
+Participants ($n=10$) of various ages (ranging from 20 to 60 years +) and backgrounds, and without prior experience using the human teleoperation system, were recruited as followers.
+One follower performed 2 scans and the rest performed 1 scan.
+Two certified sonographers with 30 + years of US experience took turns guiding the followers from the expert side to perform the scans.
+The followers and patients were situated in Skidegate, Haida Gwaii while the expert sonographers were situated 754 km away in Vancouver, Canada.
 The expert side system was connected to the Internet via Ethernet while the follower side system was connected via WiFi.
 For each scan, the sonographers were tasked with acquiring the following five target images and measurements: \begin{enumerate} \item Proximal aorta with the anteroposterior (AP) diameter \item Longitudinal view of the proximal inferior vena cava (IVC) \item Long axis view of the left lobe of the liver \item Transverse view of the left lobe of the liver \item Transverse view of the right portal vein \end{enumerate}

-As done in a regular US exam, the sonographers froze the image and made annotations as necessary for each of the targets before saving the images.
-The two sonographers were involved with the development of the system during the few months leading up to this study.
-They had several opportunities to try the system and as such had some familiarity with it.
-Before each scan, the follower performing the scan was given instructions through a presentation with short video demonstrations.
+The two sonographers were involved with the development of the system and as such had several opportunities to gain familiarity with the system during the few months leading up to this study.
+Before each scan, the follower was given instructions through a presentation with short video demonstrations.
+The video conferencing call allowed the sonographer to ask the patients to hold their breath at various times during the scan as normally done in a conventional abdominal US exam.